isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 Step 2: Select Top Up.<br><br>
 Step 3: Select and confirm PayNow as the top up option.<br><br>
 Step 4: Save or screenshot the PayNow QR code<br><br>
-Step 5: Access your GovCash Wallet on LifeSG app and scan the saved copy of PayNow QR code on the e-commerce platform.<br><br>
+Step 5: Access your GovCash Wallet on LifeSG mobile app and scan the saved copy of PayNow QR code on the e-commerce platform.<br><br>
 Step 6: Enter and confirm amount of credits to top-up to the wallet of e-commerce platforms (e.g. ShopeePay or Lazada Wallet).<br><br>
 You can now select the wallet of e-commerce platforms (e.g. ShopeePay or Lazada Wallet) as your payment mode to pay for your purchases online.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q36.
 How do I know if the SGQR displayed by merchants includes PayNow QR so that I can make purchases using my GovCash balance?</b></font></summary>
 Look out for the PayNow logo on the SG QR label.
-You can only make purchases at merchants that accept PayNow QR code via LifeSG app.
+You can only make purchases at merchants that accept PayNow QR code via LifeSG mobile app.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q37.
-Can I cancel my payment after I have confirmed the payment on the LifeSG app?</b></font></summary>
+Can I cancel my payment after I have confirmed the payment on the LifeSG mobile app?</b></font></summary>
 No, your GovCash balance will be deducted upon successful payment.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>